MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Ensure that the user can follow and engage with authors and publishers.

 > Verify that the user can share articles and news stories with their connections.

-## Job search page:
-> Verify that the job search page loads quickly and without any errors.

-> Check that the user can search and filter job listings based on their preferences.

-> Ensure that the user can apply to job listings without any issues.

-> Verify that the user can save and manage job searches and alerts.